sszcanada/AVRF/README.md

 **No files from Advanced VR Framework have been included with this repo.**

-**We have not modifed any of the AVRF files to make these examples work so a fresh laucnher version of AVRF will work to load these examples without any changes needing to be made to AVRF**
+**We have not modified any of the AVRF files to make these examples work so a fresh launcher version of AVRF will work to load these examples without any changes needing to be made to AVRF**

 # How To Use
-Download a copy of Advnaced VR Framework from the Unreal Marketplace
+Download a copy of Advanced VR Framework from the Unreal Marketplace

-Add the Contenet folder in this repo to your newly installed project directory.
+Add the Content folder in this repo to your newly installed project directory.

 Enjoy your examples :)

 # Allowed Usage
-The examples are provided freely to you without limitation.
+The examples are provided free to you without limitation.
 You may use any of these examples in any way allowed by licensing terms from Unreal Engine.

 # Get Help